StefanoPisano/gz-notifiations/README.md

 # gz-notifiations
-Simple telegram bot to send notifications to a Telegram Channel.
+Simple shell script bot to send notifications to a Telegram Channel.

 ## Prerequisites